網頁圖片

 ANECDOTE OF BONNELL THORNTON.

-"When Thornton was on his death-bed, his relations surrounding it, he told them that he should expire before he had counted twenty; and covering his head with the bedclothes, he began to count :-'One, two, — — eighteen, nineteen, twenty.'
-He then thrust out his head, exclaiming, By 'od! it's very strange! but why aren't you all crying?-Teach my son,' said he to the bystanders, teach him, when I am gone, his A, B, C ;-I know mine in sehas done me;-so if you never teach him his A, B, C, at veral languages; but I perceive no good that the knowledge all, it don't much signify.
-Within an hour after this, poor Bonnell Thornton breathed his last.-This is dreadful!To see a man of learning and genius lost and besotted, at an age when his talents and experience should have elevated him to many years' enjoyment of the world's admiration and respect to see him on the brink of a premature grave, looking down, like an idiot, into the narrow dwelling,' and beholding it with fevered levity!-can there be a more mertifying picture of frail humanity?"
+"When Thornton was on his death-bed, his relations surrounding it, he told them that he should expire before he had counted twenty; and covering his head with the bedclothes, he began to count:-One, two, - — — eighteen, nineteen, twenty.'
+He then thrust out his head, exclaiming, By 'od! it's very strange! but why aren't you all crying?-Teach my son,' said he to the bystanders, him, when I am gone, his A, B, C ;-I know mine in several languages; but I perceive no good that the knowledge has done me;-so if you never teach him his A, B, C, at all, it don't much signify.
+Within an hour after this, poor Bonnell Thornton breathed his last.-This is dreadful!To see a man of learning and genius lost and besotted, at an age when his talents and experience should have elevated him to many years' enjoyment of the world's admiration and respect to see him on the brink of a premature grave, looking down, like an idiot, into the narrow dwelling,' and beholding it with fevered levity!-can there be a more mortifying picture of frail humanity?"

 ANECDOTE OF LORD NORTH.